zerodevgroup/zero-dev-os/docs/INSTALL-DESKTOP.md

   * Under "Terminal Titlebar" change the "Background" color from red to Custom "1C1C1C"

 In the Profiles tab (default profile):
-  * Select the "Global" tab and change "Font" to the font of your choice, like "Monospace Regular 13"
+  * Select the "General" tab and change "Font" to the font of your choice, like "Monospace Regular 12"
-  * Select the "Colors" tab and change "Foreground and Background" to the scheme of your choice, like "White on Black" or "Green on Black"
+  * Select the "Colors" tab and change "Foreground and Background" to "White on Black"
   * Select the "Scrolling" tab and select "Infinite Scrollback"

 In the Keybindings tab:
-  * Change the keybinding "go_down" to "Shift+Ctrl+Down"
-  * Change the keybinding "go_up" to "Shift+Ctrl+Up"
   * Change the keybinding "next_tab" to "Shift+Ctrl+Right"
   * Change the keybinding "prev_tab" to "Shift+Ctrl+Left"
-  * Change the keybinding "resize_down" to "Ctrl+Super+Down"
-  * Change the keybinding "resize_left" to "Ctrl+Super+Left"
-  * Change the keybinding "resize_right" to "Ctrl+Super+Right"
-  * Change the keybinding "resize_up" to "Ctrl+Super+Up"

 ### Apply Tweaks